mcu-tools/mcuboot/boot/cypress/MCUBootApp/MCUBootApp.md

     . . .
 ```
 ###### Service RAM Application
-The CYW20829 platform has a hardware-supported security counter.
-For more details on rollback protection support, refer to the [CYW20289.md](../platforms/CYW20829.md) file.
+The CYW20829/CYW89829 platforms has a hardware-supported security counter.
+For more details on rollback protection support, refer to the [CYW20829.md](../platforms/CYW20829.md) file.
 The mentioned feature requires a dedicated area in the flash memory to store the Service RAM Application and other required data.
 The layout of these areas is defined in the `"service_app"` JSON section:

 ```